opengeospatial/geopackage/README.md

 changes to the document.
 Please make one pull request per logical requested change, and be sure to include a comment in the PR with any justification or reasoning on why the change is needed.

-For more general comments (that don't include actual text changes to the spec) we recommend the traditional OGC comment process on the [GeoPackage RFC](http://www.opengeospatial.org/standards/requests/105).
+For more general comments (that don't include actual text changes to the spec) just create a github issue with the relevant information.
+With one issue per general change.

 For more detailed guidance, or if you are new to github, see the [Process page](process.md) for additional information on editing.